Klyra-project/Klyra/CONTRIBUTING.md

 docker compose --file docker-compose.rendered.yml --project-name klyra-dev exec auth /usr/local/bin/service --state=/var/lib/klyra-auth init --name admin --key dh9z58jttoes3qvt
 ```

-Login to klyra service in a new terminal window from the root of the klyra directory:
+Login to Klyra service in a new terminal window from the root of the Klyra directory:

 ```bash
 # the --api-kei should be the same one you inserted in the auth state